 Some of the databases that MERGE intend to support do not have any manipulation capabilities, for example, Reuters, an on-line financial database is a retrieval-only system.
 In contrast, database systems like ORACLE SQL not only have retrieval capabilities, but they also have data manipulation capabilities like max, min, and group.
-In order to provide for a common language that can access disparate systems, several options were available to us.
+In order to provide for a common language that can access disparate systems, we had to make a choice between the functionalities offered.

-The first option is for GRL to provide for most types of query capabilities, and when a local database does not have a GRL supported capability, for example max, MERGE can provide for a global implementation of the capability.
+One choice is for GRL to provide for most types of query capabilities, and when a local database does not have a GRL supported capability, for example max, MERGE can provide for a global implementation of the capability.
 However we decided not to implement any manipulation type capabilities to keep the GRL simple and general.
 Instead manipulation capabilities will be provided at the AQP level, where the manipulation capabilities can be custom built according to the application.